Chained event detector - logical "AND"

 which takes care of a lot of special cases.

 Also note the notion of And/Or works only for detection functions that have a semantic of

 in/out regions. this for example does not apply to DateDetector where the sign changes

 at specific instants, but the before and after do not have a meaning of in/out.

-#2 Updated by Evan Ward about 1 year ago
+#2 Updated by Evan Ward over 1 year ago

 I have working AND, OR, and NOT detectors.
 The detectors assume a positive g function means true and a negative g function means false.
 While there are many functions that have the same effect I think using Math.min() for AND and Math.max() for OR is the best way to implement the g function because it avoids numerical stability problems.
 I can contribute the three detectors if you think they would be a good addition.